 I drag my Styrofoam cup to my mouth and down its contents to the grainy dregs that settle to the bottom.
 I grimace as the acrid taste of stale office coffee fills my mouth.
 The flavor doesn't matter, though, my elixir of the gods has done it's job: fend off the withdrawal headaches I get without it, and fight back the drowsiness lurking in the edges of my murky mind.

-I'm sitting in my overstuffed chair, in the session room of my practice.
+I'm sitting in my overstuffed chair in the session room of my practice.
 The automated heating system hasn't kicked in yet for the morning- if you can really call this void between midnight and sunrise morning- so I pull the edges of my coat closer and adjust the homemade scarf around my neck.
-Allison had learned how to knit from Granny the previous year, and this small- and slightly misshapen- offering was the result.
+Allison learned how to knit from Granny last year, and this small- and slightly misshapen- offering is the result.
 I wear it to remind me of everything I have now; how that's worth everything I went through.

 The girl huddles, knees pulled to chest, in the lounge kitty-corner to mine.
 An oversized sweatshirt envelopes her fragile body, while a fringe of bushy auburn hair escapes from the hem of the hood.
 Her mascara is smeared, thin tear tracks mapping out the sorrows of her life like the patterns of shattered glass.
 I can tell by the shuddering of her thin frame, she's on the verge of crying again.
 I can't tell if it's because of what happened to her mom last night or because of pain from the numerous jagged incisions hidden beneath her long sleeves.

 In my opinion, this girl has received too much pain in her life.
 For the last three years her boyfriend has been-hurting her.
 Her father has been hurting her mother for as long as Emmy can remember.
 Tonight, Emmy's mother died.
 I can't wonder how Emmy was led hurting herslef.